-We do not offer obedience training at Hand in Paw.
-We are happy to assist you after you complete training to prepare for the final evaluation for Hand in Paw certification.
+We do not offer basic obedience training at Hand in Paw.
+Rather, our workshops train potential teams how to provide Animal- Assisted Therapy in nursing homes, schools, and healthcare settings.
+We are happy to work with you on basic obedience commands to prepare for the final evaluation for Hand in Paw registration.

 No. A therapy animal can serve on assigned Hand in Paw Animal-Assisted therapy visits only.
 Otherwise your pet can go in any public places any other pets can.
 Hand in Paw credentials should not be used as the guise of a service animal for admittance on airplanes, hotels or anywhere else that service animals only are allowed.